 • A MIDSIZE BANK WITH COMMUNITY BANK DNA

 In June 2021, Old National announced a merger of equals with First Midwest Bank, a Chicago-based financial institution.
 This merger was officially completed in February 2022.
-This powerful combination, with approximately $48 billion in total assets and dual headquarters in Evansville and Chicago, provides even greater convenience for clients with expanded access to more than 250 banking centers across the Midwest.
+This powerful combination, with approximately $48 billion in total assets and dual headquarters in Evansville and Chicago, provides even greater convenience for clients with expanded access to banking centers.
+In 2024 we completed our partnership with CapStar Bank, increasing to $53 billion in total assets.

 Today, the Old National story is reflected in the stories of our clients and the communities we support.
 Hopeful entrepreneurs.
 First-time homebuyers.
 Nonprofit groups.
 Students.
 Parents and families.
 Business owners.
 Retirees.